Howdon depot

-Howdon Depot is a vehicle cleaning, maintenance and stabling facility used by the Tyne and Wear Metro, in Howdon, North Tyneside in Tyne and Wear, England.
-It is equipped with ten storage roads, and is capable of accepting and assembling the new fleet of Class 555 Metro currently being constructed by Stadler.
-It also features a maintenance shed with a single road and a pit underneath, as well as one shunt road.
+Howdon Depot is a satellite depot used for cleaning, maintenance and stabling of the Tyne and Wear Metro fleet.
+It is located between the stations Howdon and Percy Main in Howdon, North Tyneside in Tyne and Wear, England.
+It is equipped with ten storage roads, and features a maintenance shed with a single road and a pit underneath, as well as one shunt road.